ushareng/GeminiNano_Chrome_TextEmotionDetection/README.md

 # Text Emotion Detection using Gemini Nano(Integration with Chrome ) and React

+Usecase :

+Difficulty understanding emotions in multiple modalities like Face , Speech and Text forms important markers in the diagnosis of Autism spectrum Disorder(ASD) .
+This Chrome extension aims to help autistic individuals identify emotions in Text using Gemini .

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Demo Video